 - collection at a local PCR test site during specific test collection time windows

-- a new home ordering service, which once launched on 1 March will allow people to order lateral flow tests online to be delivered to their home
+- a home ordering service, which launched on 1 March, allowing people to order lateral flow tests online to be delivered to their home

 For families who wish to order the home testing kits they can be ordered from www.gov.uk/order-coronavirus-rapid-lateral-flow-tests